top of page

 This term can also refer to a person's appearance, voice or behavior that is sexually alluring, often characterized by an intense and suggestive quality.
 The term "sultry" is usually associated with a sense of passion, sensuality, and seductiveness, and often used in literature, music, and film to evoke a specific mood or atmosphere.
 In general, the term conveys a feeling of intense heat and sexuality that can be both alluring and overwhelming.

-Example sentences of sultry
+Example sentences containing sultry

 1. The sultry evening air wrapped around her as she walked through the city.